-Q: Why am I being asked to review these materials?
+Q: Why am I being asked to review these

-A: HSN, Inc., or HSNi, is providing these proxy materials to you in connection with the solicitation of proxies by HSNi's Board of Directors for use at HSNi's 2013 annual meeting of shareholders.
-The annual meeting will take place at our corporate headquarters located at 1 HSN Drive, St. Petersburg, Florida 33729, on May 8, 2013.
-Shareholders are invited to attend the annual meeting and are requested to vote on the proposals described in this proxy statement.
+- materials? - A: HSN, Inc., or HSNi, or the Company, is providing these proxy materials to you in connection with the solicitation of proxies by HSNi's Board of Directors for use at HSNi's 2015 Annual Meeting of Shareholders, or the Annual Meeting.
+The Annual Meeting will take place at our corporate headquarters located at 1 HSN Drive, St. Petersburg, Florida 33729, on May 19, 2015.
+Shareholders are invited to attend the Annual Meeting and are requested to vote on the proposals described in this proxy statement.

-Q: Why are many of our shareholders being asked to review materials on-line?
+Q: Why are our shareholders being asked to review materials online?

 A: We use the internet to furnish proxy materials to many of our shareholders, rather than mailing printed copies of those materials to each shareholder.
-Furnishing proxy materials by email will save HSNi the cost of printing and mailing documents to you and will reduce the impact of HSNi's annual meetings on the environment.
+Furnishing proxy materials by email saves HSNi the cost of printing and mailing documents to you and reduces the impact of HSNi's Annual Meetings on the environment.
 If you choose to receive future proxy materials by email, you will receive an email message next year with instructions containing a link to those materials and a link to the proxy voting website.
 Your election to receive proxy materials by email will remain in effect until you terminate it.